Internet-of-People/iop-profile-server/docs/ARCH-PS-Network-Layer.md

 ### Location Based Network Component

 When the profile server starts, this component tries to connect to a LOC server running on the same machine.
-If it succeeds, the profile server tells the LOC servers on which port its primary interface can be found and asks LOC server for information about the current view of the profile server's neighborhood.
+If it succeeds, the profile server tells the LOC server on which port its primary interface can be found and asks the LOC server for information about the current view of the profile server's neighborhood.
 The connection to the LOC server keeps open so that the LOC server is able to send any updates in the neighborhood structure to the profile server.
-When a change happens, this component creates a new neighborhood action which is then processed by [Neighborhood Action Processor](#neighborhood-aciton-processor).
+When a change happens, this component creates a new neighborhood action which is then processed by [Neighborhood Action Processor](#neighborhood-action-processor).

 Despite the periodical updates sent by the LOC server to the profile server, it is possible that the profile server's view of the neighborhood gets out of sync due to enforcement of various policies that the profile server implements when it communicates with servers in its neighborhood.
 For example, if a remote